 I became frustrated with macOS Catalina and decided to switch to Ubuntu as the primary operating system on my 13-inch MacBook Pro without a touch bar.
 As a software developer, I found that macOS bundles many tools with Xcode, which takes up to 10GB of disk space.
 While disk space wasn't my primary concern, sometimes the network can be slow for downloads, and updates can get stuck.
 Losing an hour to such issues is an unnecessary obstacle when trying to get work done.

-I was a bit concern if the proprietary hardware would be compatible with the open-source Linux distro.
-However, out of my surprised, many features work out of the box from a fresh install these days thanks to the community.
-Things just work out of the box includes the screen, keyboard, touchpad and wifi.
-The thing that doesn't work is the audio, which could be a workaround with my USB type C headphone or HDMI external monitor speaker.
-This Github page has great documentation on different MacBook hardware support status: https://github.com/Dunedan/mbp-2016-linux
+I was initially concerned about whether the proprietary hardware would be compatible with an open-source Linux distribution.
+To my surprise, many features work right out of the box with a fresh install, thanks to the community's efforts.
+This includes the screen, keyboard, touchpad, and Wi-Fi.
+The only feature that doesn't work is the audio, but this can be circumvented using my USB Type-C headphones or an HDMI external monitor with speakers.
+This GitHub page offers excellent documentation on the compatibility of different MacBook hardware with Linux: MacBook Hardware Support on Linux.

-- Create a bootable USB stick with Etcher by following these steps: https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0
+- Create a bootable USB stick using Etcher by following the steps in this guide: Create a USB Stick on macOS.

-- Restart and press option key to select USB stick to boot from
+- Restart your MacBook and press the Option key to select the USB stick as the boot device.

-P.S 1: To get bluetooth to work, run the script in this repo:
+P.S.
+1: To get Bluetooth working, run the script found in this repository:

-P.S 2: To get camera to work, install the driver following this guide:
+P.S.
+2: To get the camera working, install the driver by following this guide: